Eco-hotel Tip in Minca

 Caribbean Coffee Shop

-You can go to Caficosta between 7 a.m. and 8 p.m. for a good cup of coffee.
-It is a spacious and modern coffee café with a beautiful interior.
-You can also buy packs of coffee to take home.
+Caficosta is open between 7 a.m. and 8 p.m..
+This is a nice place for a good cup of coffee.
+The café is modern and spacious with a nice interior.
+You can also buy packs of coffee to bring home.

 LA MIGA